unwitting/jump/README.md

 Program execution starts at the location of the first `_` instruction (there should be at most one), or at the first instruction of the code string if no `_` is found.

+### Program termination

+Programs terminate if the execution cursor leaves the end of the code string, or if a `x` (`TERMINATE`) instruction is executed.

 ### Instructions

 - `0`, `1`, `2`, ..., `9` : Push the given integer